 Canso Select Opportunities Corporation Announces Purchase of Shares From Canso Fund Management Ltd.

-Not for distribution to U.S. news services or dissemination in the United States

-/EIN News/ -- RICHMOND HILL, Ontario, Oct.
-17, 2022 (GLOBE NEWSWIRE) -- Canso Select Opportunities Corporation (TSX Venture: CSOC.A, CSOC.B) (the "Company" or "CSOC") is pleased to announce that it has agreed to purchase 70,000 Class A common shares of Lysander Funds Limited (the “Lysander Class A Shares”) from Canso Fund Management Ltd. (“CFM”) by issuing to CFM 2,440,239 Class B subordinate voting shares of the CSOC pursuant to a share purchase agreement dated October 17, 2022 (the "Transaction").
+RICHMOND HILL, Ontario, Oct.
+17, 2022 (GLOBE NEWSWIRE) -- Canso Select Opportunities Corporation CSOC CSOC.B))) (the "Company" or "CSOC") is pleased to announce that it has agreed to purchase 70,000 Class A common shares of Lysander Funds Limited (the "Lysander Class A Shares") from Canso Fund Management Ltd. ("CFM") by issuing to CFM 2,440,239 Class B subordinate voting shares of the CSOC pursuant to a share purchase agreement dated October 17, 2022 (the "Transaction").
 The consideration has an approximate value of $12.25 million.
-Following the Transaction, it is expected that CFM will hold approximately 68% of the Company’s outstanding Class B subordinate voting shares, which represents a voting position of 4.7%.
+Following the Transaction, it is expected that CFM will hold approximately 68% of the Company's outstanding Class B subordinate voting shares, which represents a voting position of 4.7%.

 The purpose of the Transaction is to diversify the Company's portfolio and to increase its cash flows by way of consistent dividends.
 The Company does not currently hold any Lysander Class A Shares or Class B common shares of Lysander Funds Limited ("Lysander").
 As a result of the Transaction, the Company's holdings of Lysander will represent approximately 13% of the Lysander Class A Shares outstanding and the Company's beneficial ownership interest in Lysander will be approximately 9%.
 Lysander is a retail fund management company within the Canso Investment Counsel ("Canso") group, as the fund manager of the Lysander-Canso funds and an affiliate of Canso under common control.
 The value of Lysander's business consists of its expected revenue, net income, and the assets it holds.
 Blair Franklin has determined that, as of October 17, 2022, subject to the assumptions, limitations and qualifications contained in its valuation opinion, that the fair market value of the Lysander Class A Shares to be acquired by CSOC is between $11.2 million and $13.3 million.